BlakeMaD/CNIT-315/README.md

 # CNIT-315
-Group Project for CNIT-315.
-Members: Blake Dukes, Bryan Supinski, Cray Cordero, Duy Hoang, Jason Croddy
+Project for Purdue's CNIT 315.

 # Project Abstract
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The goal of our project is to create a C program that accepts user input in the form of a Haiku poem or couplet and ensures